AlbertoIbarra/DataViz_Course/Data Descriptions/airbnb_bcn.md

     + `listing_id`, described above.

     + `name`, the listing's name.
-It is a minimal description,  intended to be appealing, such as 'Centric Bohemian next Ramblas&Macba'.
+It is a minimal description (maximum 35 characters) of the place, intended to be appealing, such as 'Centric Bohemian next Ramblas&Macba'.

-    + `summary`, a longer description.
+    + `summary`, a longer description (maximum 250 characters).

     + `space`, another longer description, focusing on the space available, the comfort and the conveniences.
 Redundancy with the preceding field is typical.